 Remember it’s a Christmas cruise!
 Pack your ugly sweater for all the fun photo ops, decorate your stateroom door and get in the Christmas spirit.
-We even purchased these cute little card holders and decorated them for our Key to The World Card.
+We even purchased these cute little Mickey cardholder lanyards and decorated them for our Key to The World Card.
 You didn’t pay extra for a Very Merrytime Cruise for nothing!
-We purchased this set as an extra amenity before our cruise started to add some holiday flair and it was the perfect souvenir from our trip!
+We purchased this set pictured above as an extra amenity before our cruise started to add some holiday flair and it was the perfect souvenir from our trip!

 Is Church Available on a Disney Christmas Cruise?

 Yes.
-If you’re traveling on the actual holiday of Christmas there is a Catholic Mass held on midnight Christmas Eve and an interdenominational Christian service available on Christmas morning.
+There is a Catholic Mass held at midnight on Christmas Eve and an interdenominational Christian service available on Christmas morning.
 Check your Cruise Navigator for details on times.

 Is a Disney Very Merrytime Cruise worth the cost?

-The question you’ve all be waiting to be answered… is a Very Merrytime Cruise Worth the cost?
-This is a completely personal question and unfortunately one that isn’t as easy as a hard “yes” or “no”.
+Is a Disney Very Merrytime Cruise Worth the cost?
+This is a completely personal question and unfortunately, one that isn’t as easy as a hard “yes” or “no”.
 Let us start by first saying, that the cost of the Very Merrytime Cruise will rely on a lot of different things.
 When you’re sailing November cruises are generally be cheaper, except on Thanksgiving.
 The cost will also depend on what kind of room you choose.
 Plus where you’re sailing.
 The ship you’re sailing on.
 AND when you decide to book.
 These things will all have an impact on the cost of your cruise.
 And if you’re thinking about choosing another holiday cruise instead, we did write up a comparison between a Halloween on the High Seas Cruise or a Disney Very Merrytime Cruise to help you decide.

 In our case, sailing on the Dream, to the Bahamas, at the beginning of the season, the cost was actually not that much more than a regular cruise cost.
 For us, this cruise was completely worth it and we would do it again in a heartbeat at that early-season price.
-That being said, some of the Very Merrytime Cruises can be quite pricey, especially as you get closer to the holiday.
+But, if taking a Very Merrytime Cruise closer to Christmas, prices are higher.

 Disney Very Merrytime Christmas Cruise Review

-While some events we write about are easy for us to say “do it once” or “pass it altogether”, a Disney Very Merrytime Cruise can really be a once in a lifetime trip, or an annual holiday tradition depending on your family.
-But if you’re looking for a trip that combines the magic of Disney with magic of the season the without the crowds you’ll find in the parks and while feeling like you’re actually on vacation, then a Disney Very Merrytime Cruise may be exactly what Santa ordered.
+While some events we write about are easy for us to say “do it once” or “pass it all together”, a Disney Very Merrytime Cruise can really be a once in a lifetime trip or an annual holiday tradition depending on your family.
+But if you’re looking for a trip that combines the magic of Disney with the magic of the season without the crowds you’ll find in the parks and while feeling like you’re actually on vacation, then a Disney Very Merrytime Cruise may be exactly what Santa ordered.